Gabardine, twill weave, twill...: let's take stock!

 Advantages

-- easy to maintain.
+- easy to care for.
 They are machine washable

 - they are available in a wide range of materials from the lightest to the warmest.